mmagnusson/3dcart-wp-online-store/readme.txt

 Plugin Features:

-1. Adds any number of dynamic widget in your blog's sidebar or widget ready areas.
+* Adds any number of dynamic widget in your blog's sidebar or widget ready areas.
-2 Online Store Home Special Products
+* Online Store Home Special Products
-3 Products On Sale
+* Products On Sale
-4 Products from a Specific Category
+* Products from a Specific Category

-More About  3dcart for WordPress
+More About  3dcart for WordPress, click below link

 http://www.3dcart.com